Who are the Men of Faith Baptist Church?

 Men’s Study Cohort – Three-Year Cycle

-Meeting on Thursday nights, our thirty-six month Study Cohort focuses on (1) SP26 Pilgrim’s Progress, (3) FA26 In Defense of the Bible, (4) SP27-SP28 Systematic Theology, (1) FA28 Church History in Plain Language (Second Edition).
+Meeting on Thursday nights, our thirty-six month Study Cohort focuses on (1) FA26 In Defense of the Bible, (2-4) SP27-SP28 Systematic Theology, (5) FA28 Church History in Plain Language (Second Edition), (6) SP26 The Pilgrim’s Progress,

 Men’s Service Opportunities